lpmulligan/kubernetes-workshop-scaling/docs/01-prerequisites.md

 ## Microsoft Azure

-This tutorial leverages the [Microsoft Azure](https://azure.microsoft.com) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
+This tutorial leverages [Microsoft Azure](https://azure.microsoft.com) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.

 ### Install the Microsoft Azure CLI 2.0